Money and Finances

-If you are fleeing abuse, alone or with your children, and enter a domestic violence shelter in New York State, you will be required to apply for public assistance.
-Under our state’s domestic violence shelter laws, public assistance may cover the cost of your stay.
+Domestic violence shelters can help you be safe.
+If you are fleeing abuse, alone or with your children, and enter a domestic violence shelter in New York State, you must apply for public assistance.
+Public assistance may cover the cost of your shelter stay.

-Everyone who files for assistance should be given information and notice of their rights if they are a victim of domestic violence or sexual assault.
-If you identify yourself as a victim of domestic violence, you have the right to speak to a staff person called a “domestic violence liaison.”
+If you are a victim of domestic violence, you will get information and a notice about your rights.
+You also have the right to talk to a staff person called a “domestic violence liaison.”

-For more information on how a domestic violence liaison can help, please see Public Benefits and Domestic Violence Fact Sheet.
+For more information about how the domestic violence liaison can help you, please see Public Benefits and Domestic Violence Fact Sheet.

 What is Identity Theft?

 Identity theft is when someone uses your personal or financial information without your permission.